Expert: Dual-Pronged Strategy to Navigate Post-Pandemic Challenges in the ASEAN+3 Property Market

 To address these mounting challenges, a dual-pronged strategy has been proposed.
 The first involves implementing targeted measures to counter negative market sentiment and prevent the default of fundamentally sound firms.
 Governments are urged to selectively support viable projects facing temporary liquidity stress while cautiously applying demand-stimulation policies tailored to national needs.

 Simultaneously, strengthening the financial sector requires diversifying smaller banks’ business models, enhancing non-bank institutions’ resilience, and tightening regulatory frameworks to promote responsible lending.
-These measures aim to stabilise the property market while ensuring the financial system remains robust and adaptable.
+These measures aim to stabilize the property market while ensuring the financial system remains robust and adaptable.

 A Path Forward for Resilience

 As ASEAN+3 economies navigate these challenges, collaborative efforts and adaptive strategies will play a pivotal role in mitigating risks and fortifying markets against future uncertainties.
-The concerted focus on stabilising both property and financial sectors underscores the region’s commitment to achieving long-term economic resilience and growth.
+The concerted focus on stabilizing both property and financial sectors underscores the region’s commitment to achieving long-term economic resilience and growth.

 - Video Advertisement -